xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-an-xmtp-hello-world-app.md

    npx create-react-app my-app --scripts-version 4.0.2
    ```

-   This creates the React app in a `my-app` directory.
+   This creates the React app in a `my-app` folder.

-2. To run the vanilla React app, in the root of your newly created my-app directory, run:
+2. To run the vanilla React app, in the newly created `my-app` folder, run:

    ```bash
 	 npm start